 Depending on your life, your hobbies, and your passions, the kinds of moments you want to capture most may be very different.
 Whether you focus on big group photos, incredible landscapes, sports and action shots, or beautiful close-up portraits, there are specific lenses that can help you capture those moments better.

-Lens shopping doesn’t have to be as difficult as it seems.
-Sure, there are plenty of options, but so long as you have an understanding of what kind of photography you want to expand into, your choices should narrow significantly.
+So if you have a DSLR and a basic idea of the kind of photos you take most, lens shopping doesn’t have to be as difficult as it seems.
 To help you out, below is a list of four lenses I recommend to start growing your photography arsenal.

 If you bought your camera in a bundle and it came with a kit lens, then you already have one down!
 Kit lenses truly do not get enough credit.
 They’re awesome for getting started because they can act as several lenses in one, roughly covering the basics in photography.
 The versatility of a kit lens is great because if you’re a beginner, you’ll have no problem shooting landscape photos zoomed all the way out and making portraits way in, all without swapping lenses.
 The prices of kit lenses vary based on the camera brand you’re purchasing.
 But, they’re usually some of the most inexpensive starter lenses available.

 While it’s a great lens to start experimenting with, the standard kit lens does have one slight drawback that you’ll find with many lenses.
 Because the f-stop is a range and is not fixed, the depth of field is limited.
 This means that if you zoom in all the way, your aperture will automatically adjust and allow less light to enter the lens as a result.
 No need to worry though, you can compensate with a higher ISO or lower shutter speed.